Physics: Biophysics, Physics: Nanotechnology, Physics: Optics and Laser

 May 23-July 30, 2021

-Department of Physics at the University of Arkansas will host National Science funded REU program in 2019.
-Physics majors or those in fields related to Optics and Materials Science are eligible to apply.
-Selected undergraduate students will perform frontier research for 10 weeks during summer 2017 on experimental and theoretical projects in one of their chosen research areas.
+Department of Physics at the University of Arkansas will host National Science funded REU program in 2021.
+Selected undergraduate students will perform frontier research for 10 weeks during the summer on experimental and theoretical projects in one of their chosen research areas.